-The are extraordinary times.
-Some extraordinary measures have been taken.
-While full details of temporary changes are below, the basics are:
+While details of temporary changes are below, the basics advice is to

 Riders are reminded that any access should be via bicycle from the township of Harcourt.
 And, of course, continue to observe all health and safety precautions as advised by the relevant authorities.